gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ## Command to deploy

-After completing the changes in the configuration files, execute ```npm run deploy``` at command line
+After completing the changes in the configuration files, execute the command `npm run deploy`.
+The deployment task is by default interactive and requires that the user confirms the deploy configuration.
+If such a confirmation is not required or desired then it can be disable by adding `-- -y` to the `deploy` script e.g. `ui5 build preload --config ui5-deploy.yaml -- -y`

 ### Accessing the deployed app